 In all situations where non-members are taken beekeeping, a Record of Beekeeping Activity for the person or persons involved must be completed in order that a Register can be kept that complies with the Association’s insurance.
 The Record of Beekeeping Activity is to be sent to the Assistant Secretary as soon as possible.

 The Record contains a similar medical declaration to the one above.
 It also requires a signed statement that the person has been made aware of the dangers of not using personal protective equipment prior to engaging in the beekeeping activity, is provided with such equipment and has been given advice on acquiring suitable protective equipment, as well as advice on appropriate behaviour during the activity.

 Monitoring and review

-Any accidents and relevant health issues at the Association apiaries will be recorded.
-Members are encouraged to record and report accidents in connection with beekeeping and relevant health issues to the Secretary or Assistant Secretary.
+Any accidents and relevant health issues at the Association apiaries will be recorded by the apiarists.
+Accidents and relevant health issues at other Association-run events including public stalls and training will be recorded by an appropriate attending member.
+Members are encouraged to record and report accidents and relevant health issues in connection with beekeeping.
+Records should include: